-- The contractor expressly warrants that all equipment, supplies, and/or services provided shall (1) conform to each and every specification, drawing, sample or other description which was furnished to or adopted by the University, (2) be fit and sufficient for the purpose expressed, (3) be merchantable, (4) be of good materials and workmanship, and (5) be free from defect.
+- The contractor expressly warrants that all equipment, supplies, and/or services provided shall (1) conform to each and every specification, drawing, sample, or other description that was furnished to or adopted by the University, (2) be fit and sufficient for the purpose expressed, (3) be merchantable, (4) be of good materials and workmanship, and (5) be free from defect.

 - Such warranty shall survive delivery and shall not be deemed waived either by reason of the University's acceptance of or payment for said equipment, supplies, and/or services.